Area of a Parallelogram Calculator

 The formula for the area of a parallelogram is base x height.
 Base and height as in the figure below:

 You need two measurements to calculate the area using our area of parallelogram calculator.
-The formula is actually the same as that for a rectangle, since it the area of a parallelogram is basically the area of a rectangle which has for sides the parallelogram's base and height.
-This can be easily understood visually - if you use the height to cut a triangle from the shape, then spin it 180° and move it to other side, it will perfectly match, and the shape will be that of a rectangle.
+The formula is actually the same as that for a rectangle, since the area of a parallelogram is basically the area of a rectangle that has as its sides the parallelogram's base and height.
+This can be easily understood visually - if you use the height to cut a triangle from the shape, then spin it 180° and move it to the other side, it will perfectly match, and the shape will be that of a rectangle.

 As with other similar calculations, it is important to multiply in identical units.
 The result is always the square unit: for example, square feet, square inches, square yards or square miles.
 In the metric systems you can get square centimeters, square meters, square kilometers, and others.

 You need to take two measurements - the base is easily measured, while for the height you would need to build a right angle at one of the parallelogram's angles.
 It doesn't matter which one, as long as one of the angle's arms is the base.